-Summary: This bill would expand upon recent criminal justice reforms by implementing a system to prospectively and retroactively seal conviction and arrest records.
-On May 20, 2021, a Board position letter was sent to the Author's office, opposing the bill unless it was amended to exclude healing arts boards within the Department of Consumer Affairs.
+Summary: On May 20, 2021, a Board position letter was sent to the Author's office, opposing the bill unless it was amended to exclude healing arts boards within the Department of Consumer Affairs.
 The author's office believes that that excluding the healing arts boards would undermine the intent of the bill within this sector of employment.